kaylajlu/kaylajlu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 My name is Kayla, and I’m a computer science student at Carnegie Mellon University.
 I’m passionate about applying computer science to make a positive impact across diverse fields.

 Through a broad range of coursework, I have developed an appreciation for the intersection of theory and practical application.
+I am especially interested in machine learning and human-computer interaction, but I am always excited to learn more.

-I also have experience in full-stack development, robotics, traning large-language models, and more.
+I also have experience in full-stack development, robotics, training large-language models, and more.
 I am always eager to explore new usages of computer science.

 I am happy to connect and chat about work opportunitites, collaboration, and projects, so feel free to reach out!